terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 transit_gw2 | | Add secondary transit to attach spoke to (e.g. for dual transit firenet).
-When segmentation is used, transit_gw MUST be used for east/west transit. transit_gw_route_tables | [] | A list of route tables to propagate routes to for transit_gw attachment. transit_gw2_route_tables | [] | A list of route tables to propagate routes to for transit_gw2 attachment.
+When segmentation is used, transit_gw MUST be used for east/west transit. transit_gw_route_tables | [] | A list of route tables to propagate routes to for transit_gw attachment. transit_gw2_route_tables | [] | A list of route tables to propagate routes to for transit_gw2 attachment. inspection | false | Set to true to enable east/west Firenet inspection.
+Only valid when transit_gw is East/West transit Firenet

 ### Outputs
 This module will return the following outputs: